 Department of Finance and Real Estate

 Professor Robe teaches derivatives and international finance at KSB.
-His teaching has received multiple accolades.
-He was voted Kogod Graduate Professor of the Year 2012 and nominated as the 2013 Economist Business Professor of the Year 2013.
+His teaching has received multiple accolades, most recently with KSB teaching awards in 2015 and 2016.
+Students voted him Kogod Graduate Professor of the Year 2012 and he was nominated as The Economist's Business Professor of the Year 2013.

-His papers on derivatives and commodity markets, insider trading, investor protection, optimal security design, and the costs of volatility have appeared in the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, the International Economic Review, the Energy Journal, numerous other academic journals and in books.
+His articles on derivatives and commodity markets, insider trading, investor protection, optimal security design, and the costs of volatility have appeared in top journals including the Journal of Financial Economics, Journal of Financial and Quantitative Analysis, International Economic Review, American Journal of Agricultural Economics, Energy Journal, numerous other academic journals, and in books.
 His current research deals with the organization and evolution of commodity and financial futures markets, high-frequency trading (HFT), derivatives-market microstructure and cross-market shock transmission.

 Prof. Robe received his Ph.D. in Financial Economics from Carnegie Mellon University.
 He previously taught international finance at Carnegie Mellon, the University of Miami and McGill University.
 Since 2006, he has been associated with the U.S. Commodity Futures Trading Commission (CFTC) as a Visiting then Consulting Senior Economist.
-He has also consulted for the U.S. Securities and Exchange Commission (SEC, 2008-2010), the U.S. Department of Energy (2013-2014) and the U.S. Energy Information Administration (EIA, 2011-2012 and 2014-2015).
+He has also consulted for the U.S. Securities and Exchange Commission (SEC, 2008-2010), the U.S. Energy Information Administration (EIA, 2011-2012), the U.S. Department of Energy (2013-2016), and the Inter-American Development Bank (2015-2016).

 M.S.
 (Finance) and Ph.D.
 (Financial Economics), Carnegie Mellon University